AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/integration.md

 If necessary, make any transformation changes necessary for the external back-office application's formatting in the `transformData` function in the `transformer.js` file.

-### Preprocessing data

-Any preprocessing needed before calling the Adobe Commerce API can be implemented in the `preProcess` function in the `pre.js` file.

 ### Interact with the Adobe Commerce API

 The interaction with the Adobe Commerce API is defined in the `sendData` function in the `sender.js` file.
 This function delegates to the following methods and locations: